kamranahmedse/design-patterns-for-humans/README.md

 Structural Design Patterns
 ==========================
 In plain words
-> Structural patterns are mostly concerned with object composition or in other words how the entities can use each other
+> Structural patterns are mostly concerned with object composition or in other words how the entities can use each other.

 Wikipedia says
 > In software engineering, structural design patterns are design patterns that ease the design by identifying a simple way to realize relationships between entities.